MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockEvents/minecraftBlock_damage.md

 # Block Documentation - damage

-`damage` is an Event Response that applies damage to a target.
+`damage` is an event response that applies damage to a target.

 ## Extra Parameters